CaffeineProcessorsUnited/ld37/README.md

 ```
 java -version
 ```
-if it returs information about your Java installation, you're good to go if an error is returned download and install [Java](https://www.java.com/de/download/)
+If the command returns information about your Java installation, you're good to go.
+If an error is returned download and install [Java](https://www.java.com/de/download/).

 ### Execute
 If you have JRE installed simply run